Pomog/ForumFFF/README.md

 # ForumFFF
-Online forum for MMORPG fans
+Online forum for MMORPG fans and friends!